salesforce-misc/hyper-ir-lsp/README.md

     * Inlay hint at basic block: List incoming edges
     * Figure out what those "*.hir.git" files are about which show up in the problems list
     * Somehow Hyperlink the stack trace
-    * Highlight provider for function-local variables
     * Hover provider for function-local variables; Show "SSA chain"
     * ✔ Report warnings on duplicate function names / variable names
     * ✔ Report warnings on unknown function names / variable names
     * ✔ Report warnings when we failed to extract the basic blocks from a branching instruction
     * Take care of error recovery / make it robust
     * Incremental sync
+    * Highlight provider for function-local variables (not sure it's worth it?
+How is this used by VSCode?)
     * Control flow graph as Mermaid charts
     * Support renames (functions, global vars, labels, local vars)
     * Add "Go to definition" for C++ hard-coded proxies